Not final covers

 Gaye published Calligraphy, Tools and Techniques for the Contemporary Practitioner (UK) in 2013.
 You can see her other work at her website, Inklings.

-Group 1: Ben Campbell, David Erceg, Andrew Mitchell & Adrian Smith spent a semester with me refining some game elements, played a two-session intrigue, and provided story and character ideas, content and sketches.
+Group 1: Ben Campbell, David Erceg, Andrew Mitchell & Adrian Smith.
+(Former students who spent a semester helping with some game elements, and played a two-session intrigue.)

 Group 2: Krystina Atkins, Agnieszka Pelczar, Annie, Tim Pullen & Aron Shick.
 (My role-playing crew.)